matejkosiarcik/sitemap2urllist/README.md

 ## Limitations

-Does not support sitemap references (xpath: `/sitemapindex/sitemap/loc`).
+Currently does not support sitemap references
+(xpath: `/sitemapindex/sitemap/loc`).
+If you would like to see this feature, please open an issue.

 ## Similar projects